ME-ICA/tedana/docs/approach.rst

 .. image:: /_static/a11_pca_component_timeseries.png

 These components are subjected to component selection, the specifics of which vary according to algorithm.
-Speficically, ``tedana`` offers two different approaches that perform this step.
+Specifically, ``tedana`` offers two different approaches that perform this step.

 The default approach (the `mdl` option for `--tedpca`) is based on a Moving Average (stationary Gaussian) process proposed by `Li et al (2007)`_.
 A moving average process is the output of a linear system (which in this case is